As a college, we are committed to supporting each individual child to reach their full potential

 You will be able to monitor your own child’s attendance via parental remote access which will provide a figure as a percentage for attendance.
 This will also be shown in your child’s interim and full school reports.

-Every child has a right to access the education to which he/she is entitled.
+Every child has a right to access the education to which they are entitled.
 Parents and teachers share the responsibility for ensuring that attendance rates at Bottisham Village College are maximised and that rates of unjustified and unauthorised absenteeism are kept to a minimum.

 Family holidays in term time

 - Headteachers cannot grant any authorised absence during term-time, unless in exceptional circumstances.
-Those circumstances are at the discretion of the headteacher, but essentially, term-time holidays will no longer be authorised.
+Those circumstances are at the discretion of the headteacher, but essentially, term-time leave will no longer be authorised.

 - Requests for term-time leave must be made in writing to the Principal.